uswitch/kiam/docs/METRICS.md

 - `empty_role_total` - Number of empty roles returned
 - `success_total` - Number of successful responses from a handler
 - `responses_total` - Responses from mocked out metadata handlers
+- `kiam_metadata_proxy_requests_blocked_total` - Number of access requests to the proxy handler that were blocked by the regexp

 #### STS Subsystem